 Loans for the Diploma of Youth Work have a course cap of \$11,191; this is the maximum loan amount available for this qualification.
 It is important to be aware of this if you have enrolled in this qualification previously under a VET Student Loan or have changed provider as this may impact on the loan amount available to you in your course.
-Students also need to be aware of the FEE-HELP limit which is the total amount available to you under VET Student Loans, VET FEE HELP and FEE-HELP over the your lifetime.
+Students also need to be aware of the FEE-HELP limit which is the total amount available to you under VET Student Loans, VET FEE HELP and FEE-HELP over the your life-time.
 Prior to enrolling students MUST check their FEE-HELP balance to ensure you have enough left to cover tuition fees for the course.
 If a student no longer has sufficient FEE-HELP balance available to pay the full cost of tuition fees at any time in the duration of their enrolment, they will need to pay any balance required as a fee-for-service arrangement.

 Students will incur a 20% loan fee for a VET Student Loan.
 This amount does not count towards your FEE-HELP limit and is added to your VETSL debt by the ATO.
-The total VETSL debt incurred for the course is the cost of the tuition fees (\$7,260) + the loan fee (\$1,452) = \$8,712.
-More information on Loans can be found in the VET Student Loans Information booklet and the Study Assist Website especially the VET Student Loans page and the FAQs page.
-Information on Loan Caps for specific courses can be found in the VET Student Loans (Courses and Loan Caps) Determination 2016.
+The total VETSL debt incurred for the course is the cost of the tuition fees ((7,260) + the loan fee ((1,452) = (7,260) + the loan fee ((1,452) = (1